jvtcl/quant-clustering/lecture_slides.md

 Clustering by (Dis)similarity
 ===
 - A **dissimilarity matrix** is like a "mileage chart" for our data.
-- An **affinity matrix** would be like inverse of a mileage chart (i.e. subtracting every distance from the max distance).
+- An **affinity matrix** would be like inverse of a mileage chart (i.e. measuring _proximity_ by subtracting every distance from the max distance).
 - Both measures support different clustering tasks.
-  - e.g. clustering hierarchically vs. on nearest-neighbors
+  - e.g. hierarchical vs. nearest-neighbors clustering

 ***